The Associative Property of Addition: When three or more numbers are added, the sum is the same, regardless of the order of addition.

 (Another crucially important concept that is deceptively simple.
 Also note if you have any sense at all you'd just multiply (4)(9) and get 36, add 6 + 3, It's easier, instead of adding 24 and 12.
 But that's Order Of Operations and I'm trying to show you the distributive property...

 Get this book if you have children 7 and under...look inside here.
-You can get it without a password for just $2.99 You can also click the MY BOOK tab to the left up there.
+You can get it and all of my books without a password for just $19.99.

 "Great book for teaching how to use the blocks!
 Colorful, clear pictures and cute rhymes make the book fun to read and play around with.
 We printed the book out, and my 5yo loves how many of the block pictures are big enough to put his blocks directly on top of the pictures.
 The text plays fast and loose with niceties like punctuation, but is engaging when read aloud.